magento/devdocs/src/marketplace/sellers/mftf-magento.md

 -  Magento in 2.3 and 2.4 release lines
 -  Open source and Commerce editions

 The Magento test infrastructure executes Magento-supplied MFTF tests in the most up-to-date version of Magento in the 2.4.x and 2.3.x release lines, as well as the most up-to-date software compatible with that release.
 The test infrastructure follows the recommended setup for a Magento installation, MFTF setup, and system configuration.
-You can use [Magento Cloud Docker](https://github.com/magento/magento-cloud-docker) to create a similar environment.
+You can use [Magento Cloud Docker][2] to create a similar environment.

 ## Reading the error report

--  MFTF returns two types of results
+MFTF returns two types of results:

    -  Simplified results showing the status of each test executed
    -  Allure XML results

-See [MFTF Reporting](https://devdocs.magento.com/mftf/docs/reporting.html) for further information.
+See [MFTF Reporting][3] for further information.

 -  Test failures are generally due to:
    -  The MFTF test flow being breaking due to changes to Magento user flows as intended by the extension under test.
 These can be fixed by using vendor-supplied MFTF Tests.